 The landscaping of the homes, parks and other locations throughout the ATCO village, gave it the reputation of being the most beautiful village in the south.
 This village stood out from any other.
 Also, unlike the City of Cartersville and Bartow County, in April 1930, ATCO implemented Daylight Savings Time.
 This allowed the people in the village to better enjoy the outdoor spring and summer activities.

 The village became part of the City of Cartersville on December 2nd, 1957, and the village lifestyle ended around 1958.
 There were multiple reasons for the change, one of which was the use of the automobile.

 People now had transportation to get to jobs outside of the mill.
 It is also assumed that Goodyear was ready to escape the real estate aspect of their business, since the homes in the village needed improvements due to age.

 Many in the community, including the City of Cartersville, believed this mill and village was a piece of history that deserved recognition, therefore went to great efforts to get it noticed by the National Register of Historic Places.
 The city is proud to announce the ATCO-Goodyear Mill and Mill Village Historic District was added to the National Register of Historic Places on October 21st, 2005 by the Georgia Department of Natural Resources, Historic Preservation Division.

 The future plans for the building are being discussed at this time; several people are striving to have the building restored as condominiums.
 The city will update the community as new information becomes available."
+Used with permission.